donedgardo/blog/content/blog/clean_socket.md

 Since my early days working in development agencies I have always been chasing network problems to solve.

-As a teenager playing Diablo 2 Starcraft Warfract and the network connectivity in them have piqued my interest in how engineers made it work.
+As a teenager playing Diablo 2 Starcraft and Warfract online, their network connectivity piqued my interest in how engineers made it work.
 Most of all I loved how it brought people together from all over the world.